boberbyte/wordpress/README.md

 # wordpressdemo

-This is a demo of OpenShift for students at Lernia education.
+This is a demo of Wordpress in OpenShift for students.

 ## The namespace